fleetdm/fleet/.github/pull_request_template.md

 - [ ] Documented any permissions changes
 - [ ] Added/updated tests
 - [ ] Manual QA for all new/changed functionality
+- [ ] (Backend only) Updated osquery perf to support this functionality